alexpan88/shell_scripts/README.md

 maildirtozimbra.sh  | Imports Maildir to Zimbra
-lookup.sh  | Scan an IP-Range for domain free IPs within a subnet find-open-ports.sh  | Scans a host for open ports (Security testing)
+lookup.sh  | Scan an IP-Range for domain free IPs within a subnet find-open-ports.sh  | Scans a host for open ports (Security testing) file_to_mysql.sh  | Executes multiple queries from a file to mysql